Instagram Algorithm: How To Increase Organic Reach

 In the Instagram world, there is often talk of a so-called shadowban.
 Its purpose is to prevent spammers from leaving tons of posts and comments.
 In this case, the visibility of the people concerned is severely restricted.
+Using the pikdo Instagram is an amazing web browser about Instagram marketing.
 But being punished for having too many likes, posts, or hashtags is a myth.

 Which does not mean that it is still not necessary to use the available resources consciously?
 This can mean, for example, only choosing hashtags that are relevant to the content, not publishing too many posts in a row, and of course, not breaking the community rules.

 Also Read – How to repost a story on Instagram